Jtotheo/Jtotheo/README.md

 - 👋 Hi, I’m @Jtotheo, my name is Jonas Gehlin.
-- 👀 I’m interested in music, books, movies, games and food!
+- 👀 Apart from computers, technology and development, I’m also interested in music, books, movies, games and food!
 - 🌱 Upon having completed a frontend developer boot camp, I am now working as a junior consultant at Academic Work in Stockholm, Sweden.
 - 💞️ I’m looking to collaborate on anything anyone would have me onboard on, as long as I have the time.
 - 📫 How to reach me jonas.gehlin@gmail.com